Fruit & Vegetable Benefits, Growing Tips & Recipes

 B. Soil Preparation and Amendments

-• 2 parts native soil
+• We are seeing that only 2 parts native soil is needed for this mixture.

 C. Planning for Space and Growth